OVERVIEW: The Lilly Foundation regularly funds projects in developing countries that are geared toward health and disease prevention/treatment.

 Lilly does not fund many international programs, but both large and small organizations are welcome to apply.
 When it does fund INGOs, the foundation tends to give them larger health grants.
 Grants typically range from around $25,000 to $250,000.

 Lilly does not accept unsolicited proposals from groups with which it has not collaborated in the past.
-It prefers to initiate and develop its own partnerships with grantees that have a proven expertise in Lilly's program areas.
+Instead, it initiates and develops its own partnerships with grantees that have a proven expertise in Lilly's program areas.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)